 Glacier Tours on the Matanuska offers a guided tour of the glacier.
 This tour lasts 1.5 to 2 hours and includes your equipment (crampons, helmets, and hiking sticks).
 The tour is offered several times per day and you can book your tour in advance.
 There is a chance that you could book a tour the same day, but you might have to wait a few hours, depending on availability.
 Here is the link to their website to learn more.

 What We Did: We did this in 2021.
 At that time, we simply viewed the Matanuska Glacier from the parking area (which was also only permitted with a guide).
 Since we had multiple glacier hikes scheduled later in Alaska, we didn’t want to put too much time into this visit.
-In 2022, you can only see the glacier on a guided hiking tour, so you cannot see it from the parking lot, like we did (all of the photos you see here were taken from the parking lot).
+Starting in 2022, you can only see the glacier on a guided hiking tour, so you cannot see it from the parking lot, like we did (all of the photos you see here were taken from the parking lot).
 Unfortunately, if you don’t plan on hiking the glacier, you won’t be able to get these same views.

 Anchorage to Valdez Drive